 Lot owners will now also have to deal with proposals by other lot owners or developers for the sale of the building in which the strata scheme is situate and in particular, the Strata Committee must consider any proposals and determine whether or not the proposal to sell the building warrants further consideration.
 Where such proposal is considered, a review committee must be appointed, a general meeting must be arranged to consider the proposal, and ‘the required level of support’ to pass the proposal will be at least 75%, rather than previously 100%.

 Our property team have over 40 years of experience in providing complex advice in regards to strata laws.
-If you have any queries, please contact our property term on 02 8987 0000 or via email at firstname.lastname@example.org.
+If you have any queries, please contact our property team at firstname.lastname@example.org or email@example.com or on 02 8987 0000.